75 Is the New 65!

 Seniors and the elderly are the pillars of our families and the hearts of our communities.
 Investing in their wellbeing and in helping them remain active for as long as possible is important.

-The Division of Geriatric Medicine has established five innovative clinics at the Montreal General Hospital (MGH) in order to adapt care to our ageing community.
+The Division of Geriatric Medicine has established five innovative clinics at the Montreal General Hospital (MGH) in order to adapt care to our aging community.
 These clinics offer expertise in memory, skill and ability, polypharmacy, pain as well as falls and mobility.

 The Falls and Mobility Assessment Clinic’s team works tirelessly on researching risks related to gait and falls in the elderly.
 Its objective is to prevent falls and their recurrence, thereby avoiding emergency room visits and hospitalization.